SolidBlock-cn/extshape/UpdateLog-en.md

 - Fixed the incorrect subtitle of sound.
 - Fixed the issue that Extended Block Shapes Blockus cannot run correctly due to compilation issue.
+- Fixed the issue that pressure plates with special features (such as sculk pressure plate) cannot work normally.

 ### 2.1.0